jeffbinder/distancemachine/README.md

 Finally, the application uses a cache of the data for a list of very common words, which is generated with the create_cache.py script.
 The resulting file (named "CACHE") needs to be stored on the server in a location accessible by the Web server.
 If you are using data for a language other than English, you should alter this script to use a different list of words.

-# WordNet
+# WordNet and Other Dictionaries

-The Web application also uses a copy of [WordNet](http://wordnet.princeton.edu) to provide definitions of words.
+The Web application uses a copy of [WordNet](http://wordnet.princeton.edu) to provide definitions of words.
 You can use [these scripts](https://github.com/gnugeek/wordnet-mysql) to load the WordNet data into MySQL.

+It is possible to include other dictionaries by loading them into the `dict` table in MySQL and listing them in the config.php and config.js files.
+Headwords should be in lowercase.

 # The Web Application